Somme wreath gesture shows I’ll be a first minister for all, says O’Neill

 Ms O’Neill joined current Sinn Fein Lord Mayor Tina Black to lay a wreath on Friday morning, two hours ahead of the official commemorative event marking the first day of the battle in 1916.

+The anniversary is steeped with historical significance for the unionist community in Northern Ireland.

-The two republican politicians stood in silence in front of the Cenotaph after laying the wreath for those who died.
+The two republican politicians stood in silence in front of the Cenotaph at City Hall after laying the wreath for those who died.

+The main event saw representatives of the UK armed forces lay poppy wreaths while soldiers and a military band also played prominent roles.

+Sinn Fein has previously cited such British military trappings in explaining why it continues to stay away from such commemorative events in Northern Ireland.

-The Sinn Fein Stormont leader, who will be entitled to be nominated as First Minister when and if powersharing is resurrected, said her attendance was proof of her commitment to work for everyone in society.
+Ms O’Neill, who will be entitled to be nominated as first minister when and if powersharing is resurrected, said her actions on Friday proved her commitment to work for everyone in society.

 The Battle of the Somme was one of the largest and bloodiest battles of the First World War.